The Department of Communication Studies

 Interpersonal and Group Communication

-Careers: The concentration in Interpersonal and Group Communication will prepare students to enter the following professions: speech or communication training and coaching, counseling, mediation, sales, employee relations, community outreach or development.
+- Careers: speech or communication training and coaching, counseling, mediation, sales, employee relations, community outreach or development

 Intercultural and International Communication